 Some HA manufacturers use an “open” bluetooth signal which works with other manufacturers’ products.
 Other manufacturers use a “proprietary” wireless signal which only works with their own products.

-Only ONE PERSON can wear the remote microphone at a time.
+Only ONE PERSON can wear a remote microphone at a time.
 The mic opening must be face up and it can be no more than one hand-length from the mouth – close is good!
+HOWEVER, some bluetooth mics can be placed on a table or in the center of a work-group and continue to provide SNR (signal-to-noise ratio) improvement while picking up the team-members’ input.

 Some thoughts on “connectivity”